- Allergic Living - http://allergicliving.com -

-We spend up to 90 per cent of our time indoors, sealed tightly into our homes, trying to prevent costly energy loss and escape the chill of winter.
+We spend up to 90 per cent of our time indoors, sealed tightly into our homes, trying to prevent costly energy loss and escape the chill of winter and the heat of summer.
 But there’s a big looming cloud over the cozy picture.
 It’s inside air pollution.

-In 2010, the U.S. Environmental Agency labels indoor air one of the top five environmental health risks.
-Pollutants known as volatile organic compounds or VOCs are especially irritating to people with asthma or chemical sensitivities.
+The U.S. Environmental Protection Agency (EPA) labels indoor air one of the top five environmental health risks.
+Pollutants known as volatile organic compounds or VOCs are especially irritating to people with asthma or respiratory sensitivity to chemicals.
 And these gases are everywhere: they’re given off by new furniture, adhesives used in carpeting and cupboards, paint, drywall, a wide variety of personal-care products and dry cleaning.

 “I’m really excited,” said Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study.
 “I see a real potential positive health impact if we learn how to utilize plants to create a healthier environment,” he told Allergic Living.